theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/postgreSQL/postgres-connection.md

 **Server Name**<br>
 Name or IP of the database server and the port number.

-**Require SSL encryption**<br>
+**Require TLS encryption**<br>
-PostgreSQL provides native support for using SSL connections to encrypt client/server communication for increased security, see also [Secure TCP/IP Connections with SSL](https://www.postgresql.org/docs/11/ssl-tcp.html).
+PostgreSQL provides native support for using TLS connections to encrypt client/server communication for increased security, see also [Secure TCP/IP Connections with SSL](https://www.postgresql.org/docs/11/ssl-tcp.html).

 For SSL encryption you require a certificate signed by a certificate authority (CA) (usually an enterprise-wide root CA) whose identity can be validated by the client Xtract Universal is running on.